 Neuropathic induced pain is a very common condition that seriously affects the emotional well-being and quality of life for a patient.
 Neuropathic pain also disrupts sleep further compounding the physical burden of having sensory nerve damage.
 Neuropathic pain and allodynia are associated with hypersensitization of pain receptors in our skin resulting in the feeling of severe pain from stimuli that would normally be painless.
 If left untreated, sensory neuropathy will lead to negative changes in a patients hair, skin/joints resulting in ligament damage, bone damage & osteoarthritis.

 Autonomic nerve disease symptoms are also very diverse in nature due to the fact that our sympathetic & parasympathetic nerves just about every organ in the human body.
 Commonly associated symptoms of autonomic nerve damage “AND” include the inability to perspire/sweat normally resulting in heat intolerance and can be identified using modern functional medical tests.
 Other symptoms include:

 - Inability to control muscles and posture leading to Knee Injuries or Degenerative Disc Herniation

 - Inability to contract or expand blood vessels that regulate blood pressure.

 - Loss of sexual function and ED

-- Inability for proper urination.
+- The inability for proper urination.

 - In extreme cases involving the lungs, breathing becomes difficult leading to lung failure.

-Most patients with autonomic neuropathy also display gastrointestinal symptoms due to a nerve malfunction of the intestinal muscle contractions which leads to incontinence, diarrhea and constipation along with problems eating or swallowing.
+Most patients with autonomic neuropathy also display gastrointestinal symptoms due to a nerve malfunction of the intestinal muscle contractions which leads to incontinence, diarrhea, and constipation along with problems eating or swallowing.